Devamitta/devamitta.github.io/install/linux-install-instruction.md

 You're all setup!

-Next learn the basic of how to use GoldenDict and [set up the hotkey or scan pop]() so you can click on any pāḷi word in any text and open it immediately in the dictionary.
+Next learn the [basics of how to use GoldenDict and set up the hotkey or scan pop]() so you can click on any pāḷi word in any text and open it immediately in the dictionary.